Summer Program Updates 2020

-- Teaching Fellows would still meet for a few hours a day in different peer groups to collaborate, including: academic departments, Elective co-teachers, “clusters” (teachers who work with the same students), committees.
+- Teaching Fellows will still meet for a few hours a day in different peer groups to collaborate, including: academic departments, Elective co-teachers, “clusters” (teachers who work with the same students), and committees.

-- BTC still plans on hiring a number of Program Interns to help build culture virtually.
+- BTC is hiring a number of Program Interns to help build culture virtually.
 The exact number is still being considered.
 Students who applied already will be contacted to participate in an interview and selection process where more information will be available.

-- Program Interns would have the same program schedule dates as Teaching Fellows but would have different responsibilities related to culture-building.
+- Program Interns will have the same program schedule dates as Teaching Fellows but will have different responsibilities related to culture-building.

 - BTC will still employ Deans as summer staff and we are working on developing schedules and position responsibilities.

 - This includes the Dean of Instruction position that works to support Instructional Coaches directly.

 - BTC will still employ Instructional Coaches as summer staff who will work directly with Teaching Fellows to support them.

 - The exact number of Instructional Coaches and departments is still being developed.
 Responsibilities will be very similar to the typical position but will also include support for Elective classes.